Socotra Governorate: History

-On April 30, 2018, the UAE, as part of the ongoing Saudi Arabian–led intervention in Yemen, landed troops on the island and took control of Socotra Airport and seaport.
-On May 14, 2018, Saudi troops were also deployed on the island and a deal was brokered between the UAE and Yemen for a joint military training exercise and the return of administrative control of Socotra airport and seaport under Yemeni control.
+On 30 April 2018, the United Arab Emirates, as a part of the ongoing Yemen Civil War, deployed troops and took administrative control of Socotra Airport and seaport.
+On 14 May 2018, Saudi troops were also deployed on the island and a deal was brokered between the United Arab Emirates and Yemen for a joint military training exercise and the return of administrative control of Socotra's airport and seaport to Yemen.